Prime Minister of the Philippines: Second creation (1978–1986)

 In 1976, President Ferdinand Marcos issued Presidential Decrees 991 and 1033 calling for a constitutional referendum, set on October 16, 1976.
 The voters were asked whether they wanted to lift the ongoing martial law since 1972; the majority approved its continuation.
-In addition, drafted and ratified was the Sixth Amendment to the 1973 Constitution, which fused legislative and executive powers in the office of President.
-One of its provisions at the time of ratification was that the President shall obtain the title of Prime Minister, thus re-creating the office after 1899.
-Marcos, who concurrently as president, continued to wield the powers vested in the President by the 1935 Constitution.
-The Amendment also created the unicameral legislature known as the Interim Batasang Pambansa (Interim National Assembly or IBP), as well as a provision such that the President/Prime Minister will exercise legislative powers until martial law is lifted.
+In addition, drafted and ratified was the Sixth Amendment to the 1973 Constitution, which fused legislative and executive powers in the office of the president.
+One of its provisions at the time of ratification was that the president shall obtain the title of Prime Minister, thus re-creating the office after 1899.
+Marcos, who concurrently as president, continued to wield the powers vested in the president by the 1935 Constitution.
+The amendment also created the unicameral legislature known as the Interim Batasang Pambansa (Interim National Assembly or IBP), as well as a provision such that the president–prime minister will exercise legislative powers until martial law is lifted.

 On April 7, 1978, the first election for the Batasang Pambansa, was held since the abolition of the bicameral Congress under the 1973 Constitution.
 150 out of 165 elected positions of the parliament were dominated by Marcos' ruling party, the Kilusang Bagong Lipunan (New Society Movement).
-By June 12, the IBP was inaugurated which also confirmed Marcos' position as the Prime Minister of the Philippines.
+By June 12, the IBP was inaugurated which also confirmed Marcos' position as the prime minister of the Philippines.